 Developing a network of PCE facilitators

-This project will train eighty individuals in the use of the IPPC phytosanitary capacity evaluation (PCE) tool so that, in future, they can act as facilitators of phytosanitary needs assessments and action planning processes in developing countries.
+The overall purpose of the project was to enhance developing countries' capacity to evaluate their phytosanitary capacities.
+The project aimed to improve national-level coordination and coherence of plant protection programmes through improved needs assessment and action planning.
+The project contributed to this objective by developing a pool of qualified experts to serve as facilitators of the Phytosanitary Capacity Evaluation (PCE) tool, so that, in future, they can act as facilitators of phytosanitary needs assessments and action planning processes in developing countries.
 It is expected that improved performance and better plant health status will, as a result, boost safe trade and improve market access for SPS-sensitive products from developing countries.

 Watch a short film on the project here.